Greenwolf/social_mapper/README.md

 Here are a couple of example runs to get started for differing use cases:

 ```
-A quick run for facebook and twitter on some targets you have in an imagefolder, that you plan to manually review and don't mind some false positives:
+A quick run for Facebook and Twitter on some targets you have in an imagefolder, that you plan to manually review and don't mind some false positives:
 python social_mapper.py -f imagefolder -i ./mytargets -m fast -fb -tw

-A exhaustive run on a large company where false positives must be kept to a minimum:
+An exhaustive run on a large company where false positives must be kept to a minimum:
 python social_mapper.py -f company -i "SpiderLabs" -m accurate -a -t strict

 A large run that needs to be split over multiple sessions due to time, the first run doing LinkedIn and Facebook, with the second resuming and filling in Twitter, Google Plus and Instagram:
 python social_mapper.py -f company -i "SpiderLabs" -m accurate -li -fb
 python social_mapper.py -f socialmapper -i ./SpiderLabs-social-mapper-linkedin-facebook.html -m accurate -tw -gp -ig

-A quick run (~5min) without facial recognition to generate a CSV full of names,email addresses,profiles and photo links from up to 1000 people pulled out of a LinkedIn company, where the email format is known to be "firstname.lastname".
+A quick run (~5min) without facial recognition to generate a CSV full of names, email addresses, profiles and photo links from up to 1000 people pulled out of a LinkedIn company, where the email format is known to be "firstname.lastname":
 python social_mapper.py -f company -i "SpiderLabs" -m accurate -li -e "<first>.<last>@spiderlabs.com"
 ```

 ### Troubleshooting

-Social Media sites often change their page formats and class names, if Social Mapper isn't working for you on a specific site, check out the docs section for troubleshooting advice on how to fix it.
+Social Media sites often change their page formats and class names, if Social Mapper isn't working for you on a specific site, check out the [docs](docs/TroubleShooting_Social_Mapper) section for troubleshooting advice on how to fix it.
 Please feel free to submit a pull request with your fixes.

 ### Maltego

-For a guide to loading your Social Mapper results into Maltego, check out the docs section.
+For a guide to loading your Social Mapper results into Maltego, check out the [docs](docs/Maltego_Import_Guide) section.

 ## Authors